atomisthq/docs/docs/quick-start.md

 ## Set up

-First, be sure someone in your Slack team has completed the [setup][setup].
+First, be sure someone in your Slack workspace has completed the [setup][setup].
 Then, install [Node.js][node]

 ```